Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Background

 where $L$ is the number of spins/qubits, $X_i$($Z_i$) is the Pauli $x \, (z)$ operator on site $i$, $J_i$'s are the nearest-neighbor couplings, $A_i$'s are the driving strengths, and $\omega = 2 \pi /T$ is the frequency.
 Note the couplings and driving strengths may vary from site to site.
 Periodic boundary conditions are imposed, although the system is not translationally invariant.

 Due to the random parallel field $h_x(i, t)$, our model is \textit{not} integrable.
 In most previous studies, such integrability-breaking disorder is inhomogeneous in \textit{either} space or time~\cite{claasenflow, TFIM_disorder, TFIM_disorder2, TFIM_disorder3}.
-Here, however, we allow the disorder to be \textit{spatio-temporal}: it may depend on both the site and time.
+Here, however, we allow the disorder to be \textit{spatio-temporal}: the disorder may depend on both the site and time.
+Importantly, we do \textit{not} assume the integrability breaking disorder to be periodic in time.
 We can reduce the model to possess only spatial or temporal disorder by removing the dependence of $h_x$ on time and spatial index, respectively.
 Furthermore, the family of Hamiltonians we focus on is continuously and harmonically driven.
 In contrast to kicked Floquet systems, continuously driven quantum systems are rarely analytically tractable, because their Floquet propagators are fully time-ordered exponentials of $H(t)$ over one period, as opposed to products of a few exponential operators.
 Therefore, traditional approaches to studying disordered, continuously driven systems -- such as our model -- require expensive approximation or numerical computations.

 To generate the data required for training, we first sample $H(t)$ from the family of Hamiltonians in Eq.~\ref{eq:TFIM}.
 The nearest-neighbor coupling $J_i$'s and the driving strengths $A_i$'s are independently and identically drawn from a uniform distribution on $[0, J]$ and $[0, A]$, respectively.
 The parallel fields $h_x(i, t)$ are also randomly sampled for each site $i$ and time $t$ from a uniform distribution on $[-\eta, \eta]$, where $\eta$ is the disorder strength.
 Each set of these coefficients $\{J_i, A_i, h_x(i, t) \}$ defines a harmonically driven, disordered TFIM.
 For each $H(t)$, we compute $H_F(t)$ and $\left< B_j(t) \right>$, as detailed in Sec.~\ref{sec:data}.